jordynsaltzman/fitness-tracker/README.md

 - Add exercises to a previous workout plan.
 - Add new exercises to a new workout plan.
 - View multiple the combined weight of multiple exercises on the stats page.

+App intended functionality was slightly unclear, but it is working as intended (although not how I would design this app...)

 ## License